How to Prioritize Product Features: Popular Strategies and Prioritization Frameworks

 Opportunity Scoring

 Opportunity scoring is another feature prioritization technique.
 It evaluates features according to user opinions, highlighting the user experience.
-In essence, you reach out to your audience to get their feedback and then assess the features based on customer satisfaction and on how important the users think the feature is.
+In essence, you reach out to your audience to get their feedback and then assess the features based on customer satisfaction and how important the users think the feature is.

 Generally, you have a specific user problem in the spotlight, and you try to determine the users' satisfaction extent with how competitor solutions (or your existing solution's current version) are solving this problem.
 You can ask the surveyed users to rate your list of features by importance and satisfaction from 1 to 10.
-Then put the results on a matrix to discover which features are overserved, appropriately served, or underserved.
+Then, put the results on a matrix to discover which features are overserved, appropriately served, or underserved.
 The features in the latter category present business opportunities and should be put higher in priority.

 RICE Method